daryllman/Coding-Notes/Flutter/FlutterNotes.md

 ### Adding TODOs

-TODOs are comments written (highlighted in green) that can be helpful for working in teams.
+TODOs are comments written (highlighted in green) that can be helpful for **working in teams**.

 You add a visible comment for your team member to see.
-For example if you are building the rough structure of your app, you modularize the app into smaller parts and for those parts, you add TODO comments
+For example if you are building the rough **structure of your app**, you modularize the app into smaller parts and for those parts, you add TODO comments

-> TODO comments are special because they can be seen at the TODO tab at the bottom of the IDE - helps us to see if there are any TODOs and where is it exactly.
+> TODO comments are special because they can be seen at the **TODO tab** at the bottom of the IDE - helps us to see if there are any TODOs and where is it exactly.

 ```
 //TODO: Add a Row here as your score keeper
 ```

+## VCS

+"Version Control System" is a tab at the top of your Android Studio where you are able to check your **local history** and see your changes.

+Android Studio will auto save your changes here, regardless of git version controls.

+so you will be able to **revert** at any point in time to your previous code

 <br/>